kshitij3188/kshitij3188/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web Dev Internships
+- 🔭 I’m currently working on Web Dev projects
 - 🌱 I’m currently learning React JS
 - 🤔 I’m looking for help with competitive coding
 - 📫 How to reach me: https://www.linkedin.com/in/kshitijk3188/